futurewei-cloud/merak/README.md

   - openvswitch-switch installed on every node (`apt install openvswitch-switch`)

-**NOTE: Please wait for all LinkerD pods and conainers to be fully running before moving the the step below.**
+**NOTE: Please wait for all LinkerD pods and containers to be fully running before moving on to the steps below.**

 ![LinkerD](docs/images/linkerd_ready.jpg)